Barrel of Monkeys

 Barrel of Monkeys is a toy game released by Lakeside Toys in 1965.
-It was created by Leonard Marks and Milton Dinhofer in 1961, and in 1964, Herman Kesler partnered to sell it to Lakeside Toys.
-Lakeside Toys released it in 1965 and today it is produced by the Milton Bradley Company within the Hasbro corporation.
-Milton Bradley's editions consist of a toy barrel in either blue, yellow, red, purple, orange, gray or green.
+It was created by Leonard Marks and Milton Dinhofer in 1961, and in 1964, Herman Kesler partnered to sell it to Lakeside Toys, which released it in 1965.
+It was then produced by the Milton Bradley Company and Hasbro.
+Milton Bradley's editions consisted of a toy barrel in either blue, yellow, red, purple, orange, gray, or green.
 The barrel contains 13 monkeys but can hold 24, their color usually corresponding to the barrel's color.
 The instructions state, "Dump monkeys onto table.
 Pick up one monkey by an arm.
 Hook other arm through a second monkey's arm.
 Continue making a chain.
 Your turn is over when a monkey is dropped."
 In addition to these basic instructions, the barrel also contains instructions for playing alone or with two or more players.

 Time magazine ranked Barrel of Monkeys at No. 53 on their 2011 All-Time 100 Greatest Toys list.

 History

-In 1961, a greeting cards salesman, Leonard Marks, was in a small mom-and-pop shop to sell his line of cards.
+In 1961, a greeting cards salesman, Leonard Marks, was in a small shop to sell his line of cards.
 As he waited for Robert Gilbert, the shop owner, he fiddled with an open box of snow-tire-replacement chain links.
 Marks became so engrossed in playing, he did not realize how much time had passed.
-When he told Gilbert that the links would make a great toy, Gilbert referred Marks to Milton Dinhofer, a successful toy inventor in the area.
-Marks already knew Dinhofer from his high school days and immediately reached out to his old acquaintance.
+He told Gilbert that the links would make a great toy, and Gilbert referred Marks to Milton Dinhofer, a toy inventor in the area.
+Marks already knew Dinhofer from high school and reached out to him to meet.
 Dinhofer asked Marks to make a plastic sample of the hooks for their meeting.

 Milton Dinhofer was a graduate of Rensselaer Polytechnic Institute and a successful importer who already had two toy successes to his credit.
 He created the first full-size wearable toy space helmet which made the covers of both The Saturday Evening Post (November 8, 1952) and Collier's magazine (April 18, 1953).
 He also designed and brought to market Sip-n-See.
-Sip-n-See was the first mass-produced twisted plastic drinking straw and sold over 6 million units.
+Sip-n-See was the first mass-produced twisted plastic drinking straw.
 The straws had different characters on them, and it was the s-shaped arms of his cowboy straw that inspired the shape of the monkeys's arms.